 Adding fragrance to dryer load

 Add a few drops of essential oil to each of the dryer balls.
 Give them time to absorb the oil deep into the fibers—a few hours is advisable.
-The more the oils are absorbed into the dryer balls before use the more slowly the fragrance will be dispersed in the dryer.
+The more the oils are absorbed into the dryer balls before using the more slowly the fragrance will be dispersed in the dryer.
 You’ll begin to notice a subtle, non-toxic fragrance in your clean, soft laundry.

 The biggest complaint I have received from readers is that while dryer sheets would eliminate static cling, the wool dryer balls do not.
 In fact, reported several (thousand) people, static cling makes these folks want to throw the balls out and go back to the old dry sheets.
 Don’t do that!
 Really … there is an explanation and a simple solution.